-Training centres are permitted to deliver suitable First Aid qualifications together with security qualifications as part of a training package.
-Learners must complete and pass all First Aid training before starting the security training.
+\Training centres are permitted to deliver suitable First Aid qualifications together with security qualifications as part of a training package.
+The knowledge component of the First Aid course can be delivered alongside the knowledge component of the security course by self-study or virtual learning, but the First Aid qualification must be fully achieved before the practical security training is delivered.